Amantej/amantej/README.md

-### Hi there 👋, my name is Aman Tej
-#### Graduate Research assistant at University of North Carolina

-I am pursuing my Masters in Computer Science with a concentration in Big Data and Data Science at the University of North Carolina at Greensboro.
-At UNCG, I am a Graduate Research Assistant in the Department of Computer Science and a Student Senator at the Graduate Student Association.
-My research interests are in the domain of Data Science, Machine Learning, and Deep Learning.
+👋 Hi, I’m a Data Scientist and Researcher with a Master’s in Computer Science (Big Data & Data Science concentration) from the University of North Carolina at Greensboro.
+🎓 While at UNCG, I worked as a Graduate Research Assistant in the Department of Computer Science and served as a Student Senator in the Graduate Student Association.
+🔬 My research and project experience spans data science, machine learning, deep learning, and NLP — with hands-on work in PyTorch, Python, SQL, and cloud-based data engineering.
+📁 This GitHub showcases projects from industry and academia, including scalable ETL pipelines, predictive modeling, NLP solutions, and biomedical research using CNN/LSTM architectures.
+📫 Feel free to explore my repositories and connect!

 ## Skills and Experience
 * Data Analytics
 * Machine Learning
 * Deep Learning
+* llms
 * Python
 * ⚛ React
-* 📱 React Native
-* 💻 HTML, CSS, JS

 - 🔭 I’m currently working on this page.